ryanatkn/gro/README.md

 ## motivation

-`gro` is an opinionated monotool for making webapps.
+Gro is an opinionated monotool for making webapps.
 It includes:

 - [task runner](src/run) that uses the filesystem convention `*.task.ts`